andybalham/blog-source-code/blog-posts/serverless-azure-01-developing-my-first-function.md

-# First observations on Azure Functions
+# Observations on Developing My First Azure Function

-Recently, my focus at work has shifted from [AWS](TODO) development to [Azure](TODO) development.
+Recently, my focus at work has shifted from [AWS](https://aws.amazon.com/) development to [Azure](https://portal.azure.com/) development.
 To help myself get properly acquainted with the technology, I have decided to set myself a Azure-based serverless challenge.
 That is, to build a multi-tenant webhook proxy.
-First using ClickOps and then using [Infrastructure as Code (IaC)](TODO).
-In this post, I will first look at writing a single [Azure Function](TODO) and see what that brings.
+First using [ClickOps](https://docs.cloudposse.com/glossary/clickops/) and then using [Infrastructure as Code (IaC)](https://learn.microsoft.com/en-us/devops/deliver/what-is-infrastructure-as-code).
+In this post, I will first look at writing a single [Azure Function](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview) and see what that brings.

 ## The Webhook Proxy Application